HernandezMatiasDev/TicTacToe/README.md

 ### BotMedium.cs:
 Inherits from BotEasy.
 The logic is identical to BotEasy, except it also evaluates potential enemy lines.
-If the enemy has a line with 2 tokens and the bot does not have an immediate winning move, it blocks the enemy.
+If the enemy has a line with two tokens and the bot does not have an immediate winning move, it blocks the enemy.

 ### botHard-human.cs:
 (Class: BotHard).
 Inherits from Bot.
 Internally, it contains instances of BotExpert, BotMedium, and BotEasy.
 It has a 50% chance to play as Expert, 40% as Medium, and 10% as Easy.
 This combination makes it better than the Medium robot; the idea is that it looks like a "human" who knows how to play but can make mistakes.